Get None

 "Get None" is the debut single by American R&B singer Tamar Braxton (then credited mononymously as Tamar).
 It is the opening track on her eponymous debut studio album and was issued as the album's first single.
-The song features raps from American hip hop musicians Jermaine Dupri and Amil and uncredited background vocals performed by Mýa.
+The song features American rappers Jermaine Dupri and Amil and uncredited background vocals performed by Mýa.
 Mýa originally recorded her own version for her album Fear of Flying, but it didn't make it onto the album.
-It peaked at #59 on the Billboard R&B chart in 1999.
+It peaked at number 59 on the Billboard R&B chart in 1999.

 Music video

 The official music video for the song was directed by Darren Grant and premiered on October 18, 1999.